industria/haproxy-runtime-api-client/README.md

 # haproxy-runtime-api-client

 Go package for accessing the HA-Proxy Runtime API (stats socket)

 The basic functionality handles sending a raw commands and getting the raw response back on command at a time.

+## Versions

+This project has only been tested against HA-Proxy version 2.6.10

 ## maintenance state